IBM/smart-email-support/README.md

 ## 7. Deploy application and send emails
 - Go to the cloned project parent folder and open manifest.yml in any text editor.
-- In command prompt, change directory to cloned project parent folder.
+- In command prompt, change directory to cloned project parent folder using command `cd email-support-classifier`.
 - Under *services* update the Cloudant service instance name.
 - On command prompt, login to IBM Cloud using `ibmcloud login` or `ibmcloud login --sso` (for federated login).
 - Run the below command to deploy the application to IBM Cloud.